Observing the Sabbath... but not as we've known it

 Observing the Rest

 In order to prevent us from fully apprehending Truth, our enemy will often try to push us to one extreme or the other and so twist things to his advantage.
-With this issue of rest, when God has opened our eyes to see and know Christ as our Sabbath Rest, Satan may then try to deceive us into so-called "resting" which means doing nothing (perhaps better described as sleep or spiritual death) and so bring to a halt what God does want us to be doing.
+With this issue of rest, when God has opened our eyes to see and know Christ as our Sabbath Rest, the enemy may then try to discredit God's work by deceiving us into so-called "resting" which means doing nothing (perhaps better described as sleep or spiritual death) and so bring to a halt what God does want us to be doing.
 The truth is that resting in Christ is a place of real Life, activity and growth; but not as we have ever known it because it is largely unseen by man!
-If we know that there is no Life and no internal growth then it may be the sleep of death we are in rather than Rest.
+If we know that there is no Life and no internal growth in us, then it may be the sleep of death we are in rather than Rest.
 If that is so, we need Christ to breathe His resurrection Life into us.
-The other extreme in reaction to that is to be deceived into fighting God's true rest by viewing it as 'the enemy trying to shut me down' and so we encourage ourselves to courageously battle on in the strength of our flesh even while zealously and sincerely believing we are doing the work of God...
-We fail to recognize that it is the Holy Spirit trying to shut down our flesh and that we are in fact fighting against God.
-Only those who KNOW their God will be strong and confident in Him and do His works (Daniel 11:32).

 In any kingdom there can be only one king.
-In the kingdom of our individual lives, if Christ is not King and in control of us, then we are still the lord and king of our own lives and we will be kept busy actively defending and maintaining our position and territory at all costs instead of just resting and letting THE King defend that which is His.
+In the kingdom of our individual lives, if Christ is not King and governing us, then we are still the lord and king of our own lives and we will be kept busy actively defending and maintaining our position and territory at all costs instead of just resting and letting THE King defend that which is His.
 Either we know God IS God and we relinquish all control of our lives to Him and rest and grow in the knowledge of Christ, or we retain control of ourselves and live in anxiety and unrest.
 Resting in Peace is an amazing thing, it is letting go all control to God - allowing Christ to be Lord of ALL - the Lord of our Rest, our Sabbath.
 It ought to be the most obvious and easy thing to do since He IS God - and yet we find it so hard to do because we have to first give up on ourselves, stop trusting ourselves and really start trusting and believing God!
 The encouraging thing about knowing Him as our Rest is that we can DO nothing to bring it about except submit to Him and rest; we simply have to know Him, yield and rest in Him and allow Him to do it all!

 One of the Greek words for rest is also translated as Liberty - we are free to rest, He is free to work!
 This is HIS work, and His choice and His desire for us and we simply must yield to Him: "For the Lord has chosen Zion, He has desired it for His habitation; This is My Resting Place forever, says the Lord, here will I dwell, for I have desired it.
 I will surely and abundantly bless her provision; I will satisfy her poor with bread.
 Her priests also will I clothe with salvation, and her saints shall shout aloud for joy."
+The Provision of Christ!
 (Psalm 132:13-15).
-He provides all we need - bread, clothing, joy - all is found in His Provision of Christ!
+He provides all we need - bread, clothing, rest, joy - all is found in Him!

 Oh, the wisdom of keeping and observing our Sabbath... of not working or doing our own works, but instead resting and knowing the Liberty and Holiness of Christ and keeping our eyes fixed on Him as our Sabbath...
 May He exterminate and destroy the restless flesh within each of us and always cause it to fail; for then we will come to truly "observe the Sabbath/Rest" Who is Christ!